 The School is modeled after The Renaissance Charter School ("TRCS"), a public charter school located in Jackson Heights, Queens, New York.
 The School's mission as a planned Kindergarten to 12th grade school is to foster educated, responsible, humanistic young leaders who will through their own personal growth spark a renaissance in New York.
-The School completed the 2022-2023 fiscal year with an average enrollment of approximately 377 Kindergarten, 1st grade, 2nd grade, and 3rd grade students.
+The School completed the 2023-2024 fiscal year with an average enrollment of approximately 580 Kindergarten, 1st grade, 2nd grade, 3rd grade, 4th grade, and 9th grade students.
 The School is a publicly funded, privately managed school, which is independent of the New York City Department of Education ("NYCDOE").
 The School was granted a provisional charter for a term up to and including June 2025.